ljmerza/ngx-dayjs/README.md

 ## amParse pipe

-Parses a custom-formatted date into a moment object that can be used with the other pipes.
+Parses a custom-formatted date into a dayjs object that can be used with the other pipes.

 ``` typescript
 @Component({